Idadelveloper/craite-flask-backend-server/README.md

 # craite-flask-backend-server
-Backend server for the craite android app to handle Gemini API requests
+Backend server for the craite android app to handle Gemini API requests.
+It returns edit settings needed by the [craite android app](https://github.com/Idadelveloper/craite)

 ## Building and Running the Flask backend Server